Peanut Butter Pie Recipe with Chocolate Ganache Topping

 The type of chocolate also matters.
 White chocolate needs the least cream, milk chocolate falls in the middle, and dark chocolate requires the most cream to stay silky.
 For this recipe, I recommend a 1:1.25 ratio of dark chocolate to cream.
 That balance creates a soft, sliceable topping that sets cleanly when chilled but still melts smoothly on the tongue.

 Ganache is also endlessly customizable: you can infuse the cream with espresso, mint, or spices before mixing it in, or whisk in a little butter for extra shine.
-For more details, I have a full write-up on using chocolate ganache as a pie topping.
+For more details, I have a full write-up on using chocolate ganache as a pie topping available here.

 Step-by-Step Peanut Butter Pie Recipe (with Oreo Crust and Chocolate Ganache)